The Swedish tax system - a brief introduction

 Tax for commuters - SINK

 If you are commuting daily between your residence in Denmark and your place of work in Sweden, you usually have limited tax liability in Sweden.
 You should apply to pay SINK tax (special income tax for non-residents) - a special gross income tax of 25 percent.
-On the other hand, you do not have deduction options.
+SINK tax is a direct flat-rate tax, so you are not entitled to any deductions, nor do you need to submit a tax return at the end of the year.
 You must apply for SINK taxation every year before the end of the year.

 Standard Income Tax in Sweden